Curriculum

 -

-Learn prayers: The Sign of the Cross, Hail Mary, Our Father, Glory Be, Guardian Angel, and mealtime prayers
+Learn prayers: The Sign of the Cross, St. Michael the Archangel, Hail Mary, Our Father, Glory Be, Guardian Angel, and mealtime prayers

 -